micantoine/svelte-preprocess-cssmodules/README.md

 ### Svelte Preprocess

-Chaining multiple preprocessors which are using the svelte parser and walker may throw errors because of the way svelte runs its preprocessor in two phases.
+Chaining several preprocessors may lead to errors if the svelte parser and walker is being manipulated multiple time.
+This issue is due to the way svelte runs its preprocessor in two phases.
 [Read more here](https://github.com/firefish5000/svelte-as-markup-preprocessor#motivation)

-In that situation the use of the package `svelte-as-markup-preprocessor` becomes necessary.
+In that situation, we recommend the use of the package [`svelte-as-markup-preprocessor`](https://github.com/firefish5000/svelte-as-markup-preprocessor).

 ```bash
 npm install --save-dev svelte-as-markup-preprocessor